Funding Scientific Research

 The Principal Mission of the Life Extension Foundation®

 Since its inception in 1980, the Life Extension Foundation (LEF) has conducted scientific research that goes beyond the scope of academic institutions and biomedical companies.
-The purpose of this research is to identify and validate technologies that can slow and reverse aging and prevent premature death.
+The purpose of this research is to identify and validate technologies that can delay/reverse aging and prevent premature death.

 Mainstream research today is focused on how to treat heart attacks, cancer, Alzheimer’s disease and strokes.
 These are the diseases that we generally assume cause death.

 What most doctors don’t yet recognize is that these devastating illnesses are caused mostly by aging.
 The Life Extension Foundation has provided more than $140 million to scientists across the country to look beyond the disease state and instead search for authentic anti-aging and anti-death solutions.
 Our objective is to prevent or postpone age-related disease, restore health, and provide much longer and higher-quality human life spans.

 This annual report will inform you about the research programs we are funding and detail LEF’s commitment to meaningful scientific discovery.
 It outlines how Life Extension continues to fund targeted research into killer diseases such as cancer, cardiovascular disorders, immune dysfunction and neurological deficits.
 These programs are part of a strategic vision to limit or prevent diseases as we mature.